SimonStnn/soundboard/README.md

 #### Automatically

 A copy of the `config.yaml.template` will be made the first time you run the program.
 Once the `config.yaml` file is made you can make changes and customize the soundboard.

+### Installing a virtual cable

+To play the audio trough the microphone you'll need a virtual cable.
+You can do this at [VB-audio](https://vb-audio.com/Cable/) or with any other virtual cable software.